espruino/BangleApps/apps/beeptest/readme.md

 ## Features

 Buzzing on each shuttle run
-Results page with vO2max and total distance covered
+Results page with vO2max and total distance covered.

 ## Controls